 In December, five members of the ring, including Fumiya Akaza and Takuma Yoshida, both 27, worked together in conning an 80-year-old woman in Saitama Prefecture into handing over three bank cards and 7 million yen.
 An additional 2 million yen was taken from her accounts with the cards, according to police.

-Prior to the incident, the woman was falsely told by someone posing as staff member of the Financial Services Agency that her bank cards needed to be reissued.
+Prior to the incident, the woman was falsely told by someone posing as a staff member of the Financial Services Agency that her bank cards needed to be reissued.

 Akaza has declined to comment on the allegations while Yoshida admits to the charges.